-A girl, Jocelyn Luna Gutierrez, was born December 3, 2009 to expectant parents Jose Reyes Luna Garcia and Elia Leticia Gutierrez of Jalisco, Mexico.
-The newborn weighed six pounds, nine ounces upon arrival at Oak Valley Hospital.
+A girl, Karelly Guzman-Ortiz, was born Feb.
+16, 2012 to expectant parents Patricia Guzman-Ortiz and Miguel Guzman of Riverbank.
+The newborn weighed seven pounds, 11 ounces upon arrival at Oak Valley Hospital.

 There's really no question in my mind that computers are smarter than we are.
 Well, perhaps I should speak only for myself.
 My computer is smarter than me.
 And just when I think I have it figured out, something else changes and the learning curve starts all over again.